 And repeat for however long

-Woosah, friends, woosah
+Woosah, friends, woosah.

 No one wants to talk about money at a time like this, but getting clear on your finances can do wonders for your mental health.

-If you have the mental space to do so, take time to understand how the coronavirus will personally affect you.
+If you have the mental space to do so, take time to understand how the pandemic will personally affect you.
 Take note of how much you have in your bank, and create a plan that will help you get through.